vijayanajay/st_final/docs/resolved_issues.md

 ---

 ---
+**Issue ID:** CODE-001
+**Original Description (Concise):** Code Duplication in `src/backtester.py`.
+The `PortfolioData` NamedTuple was defined twice, identically, within the file at lines 16-25 and 27-36, violating DRY principles.
+**Initial Resolution Summary (Concise):** As of 2025-05-24, removed the duplicate definition of `PortfolioData` NamedTuple while maintaining all functionality and test coverage.
+The module now has a single, clean definition of the `PortfolioData` class.
+**Date First Resolved:** 2025-05-24
+**Reopen Count:** 0
+**Last Reopened Date:**
+**Last Resolution Summary (Concise):** Removed the duplicate definition of `PortfolioData` NamedTuple while maintaining all functionality and test coverage.
+Verified that all tests continue to pass.
+**Date Last Resolved:** 2025-05-24
+---

+---
 **Issue ID:** DESIGN-001
 **Original Description (Concise):** Design Deviation & Documentation Mismatch for Feature Generation Orchestration.
 The `generate_features` function in `src/feature_generator.py` was implemented with a different signature and behavior than specified in `docs/design.md`, leading to documentation inconsistency.
 **Initial Resolution Summary (Concise):** As of 2025-05-23, updated `docs/design.md` to reflect the actual implemented behavior of `generate_features` which uses a more flexible feature_config approach instead of the originally designed strategy_params approach.